mieweb/docs/content/functions/reports/observations-report.md

 ## Patient Observations - DataVis Report

-The Patient Observations-DataVis report is an additional report that mimics the other Patient Observations report, yet provides additional filter fields and provides an output in DataVis format with added columns of data.
+The Patient Observations-DataVis report is an additional separate report that mimics the other Patient Observations report, yet provides additional search filter fields and provides an output in DataVis format with added columns of data.

 ![](../observations-report.assets/7ee1267958ef2cb478ace237fffef9f0.png)